rniemeyer/knockout-sortable/README.md

 * **connectClass** - specify the class that should be used to indicate a droppable target.
 The default class is "ko_container".
 This value can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.connectClass`.

 * **allowDrop** - specify whether these items should be a target for drops.
 This can be a static value, observable, or a function that is passed the observableArray as its first argument.
 If a function is specified, then it will be executed in a computed observable, so it will run again whenever any dependencies are updated.
-This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortbale.allowDrop`.
+This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.allowDrop`.

 * **beforeMove** - specify a function to execute prior to an item being moved from its original position to its new position in the data.
 This function receives a single argument that contains the following information:
     * `arg.sourceIndex` - the position of the item in the original observableArray